Chapel-en-le-Frith

 Chapel-en-le-Frith (/ˌtʃæpəl ˌɒn lə ˈfrɪθ/) is a town and civil parish, in the Borough of High Peak, Derbyshire, England.

-It has been dubbed the "Capital of the Peak", in reference to the Peak District, historically the highland areas between the Saxon lands (below the River Trent) and the Viking lands (which came as far south as Dore, South Yorkshire).
+It has been dubbed the "Capital of the Peak", in reference to the Peak District, historically the highland areas between the Saxon lands (south of the River Trent) and the Viking lands (which came as far south as Dore, South Yorkshire).

 History

 The town was established by the Normans in the 12th century, originally as a hunting lodge within the Forest of High Peak.
 This led to the Anglo-Norman-derived name Chapel-en-le-Frith ("chapel in the forest").
 (It appears in a Middle English form in a Latin record as Chapell in the ffryth, in 1401.)
 The population at the 2011 census was 8,635.